-- 4.6.1 A student's first six weeks as a student at New College are treated as a probationary period.
-During this period, if a student's, attendance or behaviour is of a serious concern, the Principal and/or the Senior Leadership team reserve the right to take appropriate action which might include (but is not exhaustive): - Withdrawal from college - Extension of probationary period - Change of course or subjects - 4.6.2 If it is looking likely that a student will not be allowed to remain in College following the probationary period then parents/carers should already be aware of the concerns - 4.6.3 If a student is permanently withdrawn, parents/carers will be informed by letter.
-This will be in addition to either a formal meeting or telephone call depending on individual circumstances. - 4.6.4 The Senior Leader involved in the permanent withdrawal will arrange for the student to receive careers advice from a member of the careers team to discuss their options post New College.
+- 4.6.1 A student's first six weeks as a student in the sixth form are treated as a probationary period.
+During this period, if a student's, attendance or behaviour is of a serious concern, the Headteacher and/or the Senior Leadership team reserve the right to take appropriate action which might include (but is not exhaustive): - Withdrawal from the sixth form - Extension of probationary period - Change of course or subjects - 4.6.2 If there appears to be a likelihood that a student may not be allowed to remain in the sixth form following the probationary period then concerns should be discussed with parents and carers. - 4.6.3 If a student's place is permanently withdrawn, parents/carers will be informed by letter.
+This will be in addition to either a formal meeting or telephone call depending on individual circumstances. - 4.6.4 The Senior Leader involved in the permanent withdrawal will arrange for the student to receive careers advice from a member of the careers team to discuss their options.